adiflint/SearchEngine/README.md

 # Search Engine
 ## INTRODUCTION
-This is my Search Engine Project that involved parsing and indexing a large text corpus of files, developing core logic to retrieve relevant documents with specific rank and includes a GUI to allow the user to run queries.
+This is my Search Engine Project that involved parsing and indexing a large text corpus of files, developing core logic to retrieve relevant documents with specific rank and includes a GUI to allow users to query the engine.
 The project divided into two parts:

 ### Part A - read, parse and index a large corpus contains over 500,000 documents.
 It includes the following process:

 * Reading files from a given corpus.
 Each file contains 100 to 1000 documents written in xml form.
-* Segmenting them into documents Parsing the corpus in batches of 50000 documents, one by one.
+* Segmenting the files into documents , then Parsing batches of 50000 documents, one by one.
-* The parsing could be executed with or without stemming
+* Create a token from each unique word or phrase.
-* Indexing the terms of each batch: creating posting files and writing information about the terms into them.
+* Indexing the tokens of each batch:

+ creating posting files and writing information about the tokens into them: a token's frequency in the document, most frequent token in a document, etc.
-In addition, I create a file containing information about all the parsed documents and a united dictionary for the entire corpus.
+* In addition, I create a file containing information about all the parsed documents and a united tokens dictionary for the entire corpus.
 ### Part B - search and rank
-Loading the posting files and dictionaries generated in part A The dictionaries are restored and loaded into memory.
+* First, loading the posting files and dictionaries generated in part A. The dictionaries are restored and loaded into memory.
-After entering a query:
+After the user enters a query:
-The query is parsed.
+* The query is parsed into tokens like in part A.
-Its term objects are reconstructed from the dictionary If semantics is enabled the query terms are sent to the semantics model.
+* The tokens objects are reconstructed from the dictionary.
+* If semantics checkbox is enabled the query tokens are sent to the semantics model.
-The query terms and semantics terms (if enabled) are sent to the ranker who finds the 50 most relevant documents.
+* The query tokes and semantics tokens (if enabled) are sent to the ranker who finds the 50 most relevant documents for the query.

 ## INFO
 java version: java 1.8